 2. Submission of your work to any other e-mail addresses will not be accepted.

-3. All submission must be accompanied with article's Turnitin Result.
+3. All submissions must be accompanied with respective Turnitin Results.
+The Turnitin score must not exceed 15%.

 1. All correspondence with GJAT regarding the submission and publication of your work must be officially done through email@example.com.
 Kindly submit all inquiries to the official GJAT e-mail address.
 DO NOT CORRESPOND THROUGH PERSONAL E-MAILS!